 5 | Log issues and photos | Shared sheet | Department head |

-I give the retailer peel-and-stick graphic skins.
+I give the retailer peel-and-stick graphic skins9.
 If a corner peels, they slap on a new panel in minutes.
-For structural parts, I design tool-free tabs so staff can slot in replacements without calling a carpenter.
+For structural parts, I design tool-free tabs10 so staff can slot in replacements without calling a carpenter.
 Digital photos go into a shared drive; I review them each month and propose upgrades.
-This remote audit cuts travel cost and speeds problem solving.
+This remote audit11 cuts travel cost and speeds problem solving.
 The method scales for small shops and big chains alike.

 What is the theory of window display?